The Avalon Fleet II Live-Aboard

 The Jardines de la Reina (“Gardens of the Queen”) is a vast marine park and archipelago in the southern part of Cuba.
 Collectively, it is an area and a fishery that is larger in size than the Florida Keys.
 This resource is ideal for fly fishermen in search of a remote setting, a pristine and untouched ecosystem, and long days on the water.
 It is a fishery that is home to very large numbers of tarpon in the 40 to 80-pound range, as well as large bonefish, permit, jacks, barracuda and numerous other species.

-When booking through Yellow Dog, anglers (and divers) interested in visiting, fishing and exploring this amazing area have the choice of two different live-aboard and mothership options.
-These options include the floating “hotel” La Tortuga (see the specific web page for that option) and the private luxury yacht Avalon Fleet II.
-One of the nicest yachts in Avalon’s operations, Avalon II is ideal for intact groups of 8-14 anglers and guests.
+When booking through Yellow Dog, anglers (and divers) interested in visiting, fishing and exploring this amazing area have the choice of a number of different live-aboard and mothership options.
+These options include the private luxury yacht Avalon Fleet II, Avalon Fleet III and the Avalon IV (new in 2021-2022).
+Avalon II is one of the nicest yachts in Avalon’s operations, and is ideal for intact groups of 8-12 anglers and guests.
 This fully mobile fishing platform offers comfortable accommodations, an excellent crew, experience fishing guides, air-conditioned staterooms, delicious seafood and access to some of the finest fishing in the entire Caribbean.
 With all Avalon Fleet II packages, anglers can expect long days on the water with more hours of fishing than any other destination and excellent food.

 All fishing weeks on board the Avalon II yacht run from Saturday to the following Saturday, with five and a half full days of guided fishing.
-A normal week includes seven (7) nights aboard the yacht, and roundtrip transportation from Camaguey to Jucaro.
+A normal week includes seven (7) nights aboard the yacht, and roundtrip transportation from your arrival city to Jucaro Port.
 Upon arrival in Jucaro, clients board the boat Avalon II to head out to Jardines de la Reina.
-The season in the Jardines de la Reina runs from mid-October through the end of August.
+The season in the Jardines de la Reina runs from mid-October through the end of August, however low season rates during off season months can also translate into excellent and diverse fishing.

 Avalon II is a brand new, state-of-the-art mothership with 10 staterooms and all the amenities and offerings you would expect from a high-end, private yacht.
 The ship’s overall capacity is 20 passengers and 9 crewmembers, although all trips are limited to groups of between 10 and 16 anglers.
 The boat offers the perfect balance of substantial exploration capabilities, functional style, and total comfort, and offers guests a unique platform for an exclusive voyage through the Jardines de la Reina.
 All staterooms offer plenty of space, private bathrooms, individual air conditioning, and heating controls, electricity plugs, and panoramic windows to enjoy the breathtaking view of the Caribbean.
 There is also a spacious and comfortable combination lounge, dining room and bar area on the main deck.
 This is the ideal option for large groups and families.